evpo/EncryptPad/contrib/README.md

 ##Overview

 This directory is for utilities, scripts, documents and examples related to EncryptPad.
-You will find brief descriptions and feedback contacts below and more details in each subdirectory.
+You will find descriptions and feedback contacts in the list below and source files in each subdirectory.

 ##List